-When creating a variant, Google Optimize will make a duplicate of the original page.
+When creating a variant, Google Optimize will duplicate the original page.
 It’ll superimpose any changes you make to the original when the variant is shown to your audience.

-You can change HTML content, images, text, as well as the design and layout of the page with CSS.
+You can change HTML content, images, text, and the design and layout of the page with CSS.

 For a variant to be meaningful, it needs to be in line with your original hypothesis: